Archive for December, 2009

 Harlem Renaissance: The Beginning of the Movement

-Posted by Rebecca Reid in Future Tours, Tour Schedule on December 16, 2009
+Posted by admin in Intro and Sign Up on December 16, 2009

 The Harlem Renaissance began because African Americans were thinking about race relations in America.